Artificial Grass Installation Cost

 Get a Quote

-Benefits of Artificial Grass
+Benefits of Installing Artificial Grass

 The primary benefit of fake grass is low maintenance, obviously requiring no mowing or trimming whatsoever.
 Having artificial grass installed will prevent weed growth and patching, as this type of lawn material is not susceptible to diseases.

-Lower outgoings
+Lower Outgoings

 As little to no maintenance is required for artificial grass, you will not have to spend money on products such as fertiliser, pesticides and garden tools.
 You will also use less water, as artificial grass does not need to be watered regularly.

-Enhanced aesthetic
+Enhanced Aesthetic

 Artificial grass offers an all-year-round aesthetic which does not change, regardless of the weather.
 This means your garden will look great even during heavy rainfall or snow.

-Reduced mess
+Reduced Mess

 Having artificial grass installed means you can avoid mud build-up during rainy seasons, which will ensure your garden is pristine.
 It also reduces the amount of dust and debris that clings onto the grass, as some types of turf have a low static charge.

-Weather resistant
+Weather Resistant

 Artificial grass is water and weather resistant so should last for a number of years before it needs replacing.
 This means it will not be affected by waterlogging or sunlight, as most turf installation are robust and have a high melting point.